 Are you taking a look at your freezer wondering why the door keeps popping open?
 It can be a common problem with freezer doors.
-Not only can this could make it difficult for your freezer to keep the internal compartment cold, your food may spoil, and your utility bills are going to go up.
+Not only can this make it difficult for your freezer to keep the internal compartment cold, but your food may also spoil, and your utility bills are going to go up.

 Even though it can be difficult to deal with a freezer that keeps popping open, there are options available.
 We have done a lot of research to figure out why freezer doors keep popping open.
 That’s way, you can take a look at the list below, figuring out why your freezer is having so many problems remaining closed.